 Office flooring also naturally, has begun to evolve.
 Biophilic flooring, which helps define space, through ‘zoning, transitions, and wayfinding’ will come into prominence.
 This will further enforce the need for spatial boundaries and distance between people in the workplace.
 Usually, spacing is associated with actual physical objects.
 Now, it is clear, that flooring and ground surfaces, will also, in themselves—play a major role in making the required space.

-The ‘Shifting Fields’ Carpets from Shaw Provide Ideal Biophilic Rugs (Image Credits: Shaw Contract)
+The ‘Shifting Fields’ Carpets tiles from Shaw Contract (Image Credits: Shaw Contract)

 Perspex Screens and Office Glass